QGIS 3.0 - How, when and what; it implies

-- 1. SIt should be noted that while the approach set out above tries to minimize the amount of work in python scripting in plugins, this will not necessarily be in an 100%.
-There will most likely be cases where the code has to be adjusted and in all cases at least it is likely to have to be reviewed in order to ensure that it continues to function properly.
+- 1. SIt should be noted that while the approach set out above tries to minimize the amount of work on python scripting in plugins, this will not necessarily be 100%.
+There will most likely be cases where the code has to be tweaked and in all cases at least, it will likely have to be revised in order to ensure that it continues to function properly.

-2. There is no formally established financial resource to pay developers who voluntarily invest their time in this migration process.
-Because of this, it will be very difficult to give exact timelines on how long each part of the process will take.
+2. There is no formally established financial resource to pay developers who voluntarily invest their time for this migration process.
+Because of this, it will be very difficult to give exact time frames for how long each part of the process will take.
 This uncertainty must be taken into account in planning.
 Of course donations are welcome to help make this happen.

-3. There may be developers and institutions out there who are funding new features for the 2.x QGIS series and this can affect their work.
-Included in the plans and budgets of these projects, some allocation to address the migration to the platform 3.x of QGIS.
+3. There may be developers and institutions out there that are funding new features for QGIS 2.x series and this may affect your work.
+It is necessary to include in the plans and budgets of these projects, a certain allocation to face the migration to the QGIS 3.x platform.

 4. If the QGIS team works on a "total change", there will be a relatively short time during which QGIS will be unstable and constantly changing due to ongoing updates to QGIS 3.0.

-4 If it develops in an "evolutionary" way, there is a risk that 3.0 development may take longer unless there is a faithful group of developers working on this and getting them ready to migrate.
+4. If you develop in an 'evolutionary' way, you run the risk that 3.0 development may take longer unless you have a loyal group of developers working on it and getting it ready to port.

 In light of all the above information, one of the two lines of action is proposed:

-Release a provisional 2.16 version and then start working on the 3.0 version as a priority, with a development window of 8 months.
-Changes made in the 2.16 version will look to be compatible with the 3.0 version (see python3 / pytq5).
+Releasing an interim version 2.16 and then starting work on version 3.0 as a priority, with a development window of 8 months.
+Changes made in version 2.16 will seek to be compatible with version 3.0 (see python3 / pytq5).

 Launch 3.0 at once with a longer duration window on QT5, Python 3.0 and PyQt5, and ask developers to do their work on 3.0.
 Continue with 2.x versions at regular intervals until 3.0 is ready.

-Do you have an alternative proposal?
-QGIS is interested in knowing of possible alternatives.
-If you wish to submit a proposal, please send Tim@qgis.org with the subject "QGIS 3.0 Proposal".
+Have an alternative proposal?
+QGIS is interested in knowing about possible alternatives.
+If you want to submit a proposal, please send to Tim@qgis.org with the subject “QGIS 3.0 Proposal”.